 2. You May Not Be Taken Seriously

-Fortunately, my father has been self employed for over 20 years so there is a lot of understanding and support within my immediate family.
+Fortunately, my father has been self-employed for close to 30 years so there is a lot of understanding and support within my immediate family.
 However, I do get questioned a lot by others.
 Whenever I go back to New England for a visit, I get asked if I actually work… without fail.
 I get asked if I sit on the beach all day with my laptop, if my fiance pays for everything, and how many hours I actually put in… without fail.

 “Oh yea… rough life,” they say.